balena-os/meta-balena/README.md

 In this case, docker-custom-disk will be used as a docker-disk provider.
 All the services and software bits responsible for communicating with resin infrastructure will not be installed.
 In this case `RESIN_CONNECTABLE_ENABLE_SERVICES` has no effect on the build as it only applies for connectable builds.

-Without any other configuration, the build will leave the BTRFS partition without any image preloaded.
+Without any other configuration, the build will leave the Data partition without any image preloaded.
 In addition to this, two other variables can be used to inject a specific dockerhub image:
 * TARGET_REPOSITORY - the image name wanted to be injected
 * TARGET_TAG - the image tag wanted to be injected.
 If not defined it will default to `latest`.
 Otherwise will use the specified value.